NikosAlexandris/i.landsat.import/README.md

 removed one of the bands, the module will skip re-importing existing bands.

-Expectedly, repeating the previous command `i.landsat.import -m LC81840332014146LGN00`, will break and complaing about existing bands.
+Expectedly, repeating the previous command `i.landsat.import -m LC81840332014146LGN00`, will break and complain about existing bands.
 Using the -s flag, the module will skip existing bands
 ```
 i.landsat.import LC81840332014146LGN00 -s --v
 ```

+As usual in GRASS GIS, the `--o` flag is always handy in case overwriting existing maps is desired.

+### Link to GeoTIFF files

+Using the `-e` flags, the module calls internall `r.external`.
+GeoTIFF files will be linked directly to GRASS' data base via pseudo GRASS raster maps.

 ## Multiples scenes